Vrong/ovh_mail_redirections_manager_for_android/README.md

 ### Installing

 Well I assume you know how to install an Android application. (click the green play button after connecting your device to your computer)
-Building the APK and transfering it to your phone also work.
+Building the APK and transferring it to your phone also work.

 ## License